ZGG2016/hive-website/User Documentation/Hive Clients/HiveServer2 Overview.md

 下面将描述在 HS2 实现中这些层的用法。

-<font color="grey">The Thrift-based Hive service is the core of HS2 and responsible for servicing the Hive queries (e.g., from Beeline).
+> The Thrift-based Hive service is the core of HS2 and responsible for servicing the Hive queries (e.g., from Beeline).
 [Thrift](https://thrift.apache.org/) is an RPC framework for building cross-platform services.
 Its stack consists of 4 layers: Server, Transport, Protocol, and Processor.
 You can find more details about the layers at [https://thrift.apache.org/docs/concepts](https://thrift.apache.org/docs/concepts).

-The usage of those layers in the HS2 implementation is described below.</font>
+The usage of those layers in the HS2 implementation is described below.

 ### 2.1、Server